Getting Organized and the Clutter Returns. Ugh

 As a new bride people thought we just loved having guests for Sunday dinner.
 The truth was we needed to spend the weekend cleaning our apartment for it to be ready for company.
 By the next weekend it would be a mess again.

 Shoveling out the seats of my car and hiding everything in the trunk before I could drive my friends anywhere.
 The ‘stuff’ (I so want to use a different word) would pile up again leaving the trunk and the inside of the car a mess.

 I can’t begin to describe how different my life is now that the clutter no longer returns.

 Now my trips on the organizing roller coaster are short.
 The ups and downs are slight.
 The mess rarely gets so bad that it takes more than a few minutes to return my home or office to a calm, clutter-free zone.

 My car seats are always passenger ready.
 Getting the house company ready takes just a few minutes of sprucing.
 You can even look under my bed or in the back of my closet if you want.

 This is what I want for you.
 No more getting organized only to have the clutter return.
 Life just doesn’t have to be so hard.

 There are clear reasons you’re stuck on the organizing roller coaster.
 Getting organized only to have the clutter return.
 With ADHD you need a different approach to organizing.
 I want to help you break the pattern.
-We’ll start next week when I write about the 5 things ADHD adults need to know to stay organized.

 You can learn the details of how I learned to be organized in my ebook, Organized for Life! here on the web site.
 Click here to find out how you can get Organized for Life, too.